Sikh Musical Heritage - The Untold Story

 Sikh musical heritage is a colorful and rich tradition with creativity at its heart, for a practical purpose.
 Sikh music is the foundation of the Sikh way of life and has a practical purpose.

 The musical tradition in Sikhi, also known as Kirtan and Gurmat Sangeet, started with Guru Nanak Dev ji who used it as a tool for internal communication between mind and soul.
 Kirtan was also used to communicate with people from all walks of life across diverse cultures.

 The documentary draws on extensive academic and community based research to reveal the origins of Sikh instrumentation.
 It is a visual account of largely overlooked historic events, from the introduction of Kirtan to Sikhi by Guru Nanak to the near destruction of Sikh culture by the British Empire in the 18th and 19th centuries.

 Please join us in the effort to revive and preserve Sikh musical heritage.
-We recognize as a community that there is a critical need for education on topics such as Kirtan to reveal the Sikh way of life as practiced during the time of Sikh Gurus.
+We recognize as a community that there is a critical need for education on topics such as Kirtan to reveal the Sikh way of life as practiced during the time of the Sikh Gurus.

 Although we may have heard the names of string and percussion instruments from Sikh musical heritage such as Dilruba, Saranda, Rabab, Sarangi, Taus, Jori and Pakhawaj, we are generally provided with neither their contextual importance nor the reason for their disappearance.
 The documentary answers these questions for a wider audience so that we can all better understand one of the most vital aspects of Sikh history and its connection to our reality today.